Image of human RPA complex bound to ssDNA

 The Department of Pharmaceutical Sciences and Experimental Therapeutics (PSET) in the College of Pharmacy will host a seminar presented by:

-Assistant Professor
+Research Assistant Professor

-The University of Vermont
+University of Utah

 All are welcome to attend.
 No pre-registration required.